pithuene/ds/README.md

 Most other libraries for generic typesafe datastructures in C use the preprocessor to instantiate implementations of specific datastructure and type parameter combinations.
 An example of this is [tylov/STC](https://github.com/tylov/STC).
-The downsides of that method are, that the symbols for each instantiation must be unique, so they usually contain the names of the type parameters (think `map_int_long_put` instead of `map_put`), and that the instatiation macro must explicitly be called for every type combintation.
+The downsides of that method are, that the symbols for each instantiation must be unique, so they usually contain the names of the type parameters (think `map_int_long_put` instead of `map_put`), and that the instantiation macro must explicitly be called for every type combination.